 The CEU two-year MA program is shared between the Medieval Studies and History Departments.
 Students entering the program usually like to have a bit more time in order to gain background knowledge before embarking on doctoral research.

-- Students in the first year of the program attend classes in both departments; they prepare and defend a prospectus of their proposed MA thesis and those planning a medieval topic learn, or polish their knowledge of, medieval source languages.
+- Students attend classes offered jointly by both departments primarily in their first year and to a lesser degree, in their second year; they prepare and defend a prospectus of their proposed MA thesis and those planning a medieval topic learn, or polish their knowledge of, medieval source languages.

 The medieval studies’ program is multidisciplinary, which is reflected in the curriculum and means that students, whatever their backgrounds, are expected to obtain basic training and participate in research discussions of various fields of medieval scholarship, like history, literature, linguistics, art history, philosophy, philology, archaeology and other areas.